 Learn here in this article everything you need to know about hemangiosarcoma in dogs, including the symptoms, the treatments, and what you can do to help your dog cope with this disease.

 What Is Hemangiosarcoma in Dogs?

 Hemangiosarcoma in dogs is a very aggressive form of cancer that originates in the cells of the blood vessels.
 The disease can occur on the skin, where it is usually treatable, or it can occur internally, where it can become very serious.

-The most common areas where hemangiosarcoma occurs in dogs are the skin, the liver and the spleen.
-Hemangiosarcoma is metastatic, which means that the cancer can quickly spread to other parts of the body.
+The most common areas where hemangiosarcoma occurs in dogs are the skin, the liver, and the spleen.
+Hemangiosarcoma is metastatic, which means that cancer can quickly spread to other parts of the body.

 Dermal hemangiosarcoma, which looks like a glossy red or black growth on the skin, can be removed surgically, and can often be completely cured.
 In about one in three cases of dermal hemangiosarcoma cases, however, the cancer is likely to spread to other parts of the body, so prompt removal of the growths is vital.

 Internal types of hemangiosarcoma in dogs include the liver, spleen, and heart, all of which can have serious consequences for the dog.
 Hemangiosarcoma are tumors that are fed by the blood vessels, so they can sometimes fill with blood, rupture, and cause sudden death.
 Internal hemangiosarcoma can also cause severe pain, so pain-relief medication will usually be prescribed as well as the appropriate cancer treatment.